MAP DETAILS![]() | |

 In stock

-This vintage sheet is a 1931 edition of the Skinner Maine USGS topographic map.
-It is an original 90-year-old United States Geological Survey print in very good condition.
+This antique sheet is a 1931 edition of the Skinner Maine USGS topographic map.
+It is an authentic 95-year-old United States Geological Survey print in very good condition.

 HOW THIS MAP CAN BE USED